gyorilab/indra_db/rest_api/README.md

 the content of the Statement.
 A shallow hash only considers the meaning of the statement (agents, type, modifications, etc.), whereas a deeper hash also considers the list of evidence available for that Statement.
 The shallow hash is what is used in this application, as it has the same uniqueness properties used in deduplication.
+As mentioned above, the Statements are returned keyed by their hash.
+In addition, if you construct a Statement in python, you may get its hash and quickly find any evidence for that Statement in the database.

-This endpoint has no extra parameters, but rather takes an extention to the path.
+This endpoint has no extra parameters, but rather takes an extension to the path.
 So, to look up the hash 123456789, you would use `statements/from_hash/123456789`.